Raiders of the Lost Horcrux:

 I do not know the original source of these new numbers.
 The Lexicon took them from a tour of the film set and a close look at the prop tapestry that was to be used in the film.
 But we do not know where the film designers got their numbers.
 The numbers are assuredly not in the books themselves, and may not even be from Rowling.

-As we discovered early in HBP, the Black family holdings could be left by a formal will to someone who was not on the tapestry.
+And as we discovered early in HBP, the Black family holdings could be left by a formal will to someone who was not on the tapestry.
 And even the family House Elf could not gainsay such a will.
 Indeed it now seems likely that this must have been done in Sirius’s case as well as Harry’s.
-Certainly Kreachur’s service to Sirius Black was every bit as grudging as it was to Harry.
+Certainly Kreachur’s service to Sirius Black was every bit as grudging as it initally was to Harry.
 Sirius, after all, was not on the tapestry, either.
+Not any more.

 So, despite the prior disowning of the elder son of the family, and the death of the younger son and their father (and, evidently, the last surviving male cousin), upon the previous Head of the Family’s death, the property did not pass to Walburga’s eldest niece, Bellatrix Lestrange.